 To your mind, what role does – or could – destination branding and marketing play, in facilitating sustainable rural and community-based tourism in The Bahamas?

 Destination branding and marketing play a critical role in facilitating sustainable rural and community-based tourism in The Bahamas.

 The 21st century tourist expects more from a destination.
 The experiential part of their visit is critical.
 They want to be – or be seen to be – responsible when they visit a destination (both in rural and urban settings).

 Hence, social media and travel advisory sites (e.g. TripAdvisor, Expedia,…) play a key role in facilitating these rural tourism sites.
-No tourist is going to risk coming to an off-the beaten rural destination if the word-of mouth indicates a negative image.
-So, branding and marketing is key.
+No tourist is going to risk coming to an off-the-beaten rural destination if the word-of-mouth indicates a negative image.
+So, branding and marketing are key.